-The present study aimed at investigating the effect of using a proposed program based on constructivist approach utilizing authentic materials for developing writing skills for 1st year preparatory students.
+The present study aimed at investigating the effect of using a proposed program based on constructivist approach utilizing authentic materials for developing reading skill for 1st year preparatory students.
 Participants consisted of thirty first preparatory students at (Al Wafaa institutes) female preparatory school in Helwaan city.
-Instruments encompassed a questionnaire of students' needs analysis with a checklist of writing skills.
-The proposed program combined with techniques of (CAAM) such as team-work, cooperative learning, and surfing internet with using the main strategies of (CAAM) as; discussion, brainstorming, note-taking, problembased learning, solving problem, and collaborative learning.
-Students' writing performance was assessed using pre-post writing test with paired samples t-test, and then Cohen d formula was applied to calculate the effect size.
-Results showed a statistically significant difference at (0.01) level between means of scores of the pre and post administration of the writing performance test in the overall writing performance and regarding to the following skills, which are arranged according to for Preparatory Students Materials for Developing Writing skills
+Instruments encompassed a questionnaire of students' needs analysis with a checklist of reading skill.
+The proposed program combined with techniques of (CAAM) such as team-work, cooperative learning, and surfing internet with using the main strategies of (CAAM) as; discussion, brainstorming, note-taking, problem-based learning, solving problem, and collaborative learning.
+Students' reading performance was assessed using pre-post reading test with paired samples t-test, and then Cohen d formula was applied to calculate the effect size.
+Results showed a statistically significant difference at (0.01) level between means of scores of the pre and post administration of the reading performance test in the overall reading performance and regarding to the following skills, which are arranged according to the progression of each sub skill, in reading; Predicting details & outcomes; Summary, correct sentence & syntax; Cause & effect; and Discussing ideas in logic sequence.
+For instance, the study recommends implementing authentic materials into reading activities for preparatory students in order to a greater emphasis on reading skill in parallel with speaking and listening skills within EFL courses and modules of preparatory scholars by curriculum designers and developers